goedelsoup/gensonnet-rs/book/content/examples/_index.md

 ### Kubernetes Operator

-Use Gensonnet-rs in a Kubernetes operator.
+Use Gensonnet in a Kubernetes operator.

 **Operator Configuration:**
 ```yaml